octokit/auth-app.js/README.md

       </th>
       <td>

-Only relevant if `type` is set to `"installation"`.

-When the `factory` option is, the `auth({type: "installation", installationId, factory })` call with resolve with whatever the factory function returns.
+The `auth({type: "installation", installationId, factory })` call with resolve with whatever the factory function returns.
 The `factory` function will be called with all the strategy option that `auth` was created with, plus the additional options passed to `auth`, besides `type` and `factory`.

 For example, you can create a new `auth` instance for an installation which shares the internal state (especially the access token cache) with the calling `auth` instance: